Muhimen123/tapetti/README.md

   </details>

-# Need Help!
+## Need Help!

-The wallpaper change feature only works for windows since changing wallpaper is different accross different platforms.
-It will be a great help if you can help me up with `GNU\Linux`(partial support available) and `MacOS` integration.
-Check [CONTRIBUTING.md](https://github.com/Muhimen123/tapetti/blob/main/CONTRIBUTING.md) for further help.
+The wallpaper changing feature only works for Windows since changing wallpaper is different accross platforms.
+It will be great if you can help me with `GNU/Linux` (partially done) and `MacOS` integration.
+Check out [CONTRIBUTING.md](https://github.com/Muhimen123/tapetti/blob/main/CONTRIBUTING.md) for further help.
 Thanks!

-# What's Next?
+## What's Next?

-There are few things in my mind I want to implement in the future(not in any particular order):
+There are few things in my mind I want to implement in the future:

-  - Imave Viewer GUI
+- Image Viewer GUI
-  - Seperate website to view all the images at once
+- Separate website to view all the images at once
 - Keep note of all the downloaded images.
 Something like a local TID repo

-Do you think you can help me with any of the above?
-Feel free to do so!
+If you think you can help with any of these, feel free to do so!